 Abolitionists and their crusade was a contributing cause for starting the Civil War.

-This Frederick Douglass mug is part of a collection of our Civil War and African American biographical mugs.
-An image of Frederick Douglass and a short biography are features of this history mug.
+The Rowland Thomas Robinson mug is part of a biographical series profiling unique individuals who shaped the history of Vermont and the United States.
+An image of Rowland Thomas Robinson and a short biography are features of this history mug.

 Small Mug, 11 oz.